 Governor Brown no response yet

 Today's decision comes just three weeks before a giant anti-fracking rally in Sacramento intended to pressure Governor Jerry Brown into reversing course and honoring his commitments to water conservation, a safer environment, and a reduction in greenhouse gas emissions.
-Strangely enough @govjerrybrown showed only a picture of the Governor taking out papers for re-election, and @govpressoffice showed no response.
+No notice of the Governor's position was evident other than a lack of acknowledgment @govjerrybrown where only a picture of the Governor taking out papers for re-election could be found, and while @govpressoffice showed also no response.
 Communications staff did not have a statement prepared.

 However, clean energy advocates are claiming yet another victory; albeit luke warm, in transitioning off finite fossil fuels and onto clean, with the move of former Clean Energy Advisor to the governor Michael Picker, to Commissioner of the CPUC, who immediately upon entering office just this past week, moved for a study to take the state to 40% RPS by 2024, that had previously been set at 2030.

 The vote today comes on the heels of a growing trend of home and land owners becoming 'fractivists.'
 The trend of resistance to this oil and gas industry practice goes back to 2005, when Vice President Dick Cheney managed to pass a loophole in the Clean Water Act to excuse the new technology of fracking from safe drinking water laws.
 The Sierra Club New York Chapter claims notes back to 2008 on the subject, while the first ban in the United States began with Pittsburgh, Pennsylvannia in 2010.
 Then, Vermont, New York, Hawaii, various cities such as Dallas, TX; and recently 3 cities in Colorado, then also came on board.
 An updated list is kept by the Keep Tap Water Safe organization.